DogeLovesHipster/DogeLovesHipster/README.md

 </a>

 ---
-<p align="center" > <strong> I'm an Honors Graduate of Southern Oregon University Studying Environmental Science/Computer Science!
+<p align="center" > <strong> I'm an honors graduate of Southern Oregon University who studied Environmental Science/Computer Science!
 Please feel free to connect! </strong> </p>

 <p align="center" > I'm also a software developer who is passionate about everything technology and environment related.
 Please feel free to visit my repos and inquire me about them! </p>